mteillet/PyVexr/README.md

 ### Thanks
 Thanks to Dorian Douaud for making the PyVexr Logo<br />
-Thanks to Elsksa for his help and advices concerning OCIO handling<br />
+Thanks to Elsksa and MrLixm for their help and advices concerning OCIO handling<br />
 Thanks to Sacha Duru for his help regarding pyQt